 HTML is usually assisted by CSS (Cascading Style Sheets) to enable a more visually appealing approach and JavaScript for adding interactive elements to a site.

-CSS, along with HTML and JavaScript, are considered to be the ultimate trio of languages that back up the entirety of the World Wide Web.
+CSS, along with HTML and JavaScript, is considered to be the ultimate trio of languages that back up the entirety of the World Wide Web.
 CSS is a style language, meaning that it works side-by-side with HTML to give the documents (web pages) a more visually appealing look and to provide a better experience for the end-user.

 Both HTML and CSS are good for:

-Navigation: the use of HTML is primarily focused on arranging hyperlinks, or simply — links.
+Navigation: the use of HTML is primarily focused on arranging hyperlinks, or simply links.
 Users can easily navigate between sites, pages, and other web media by clicking on these links.

-Web formatting: HTML makes it easy to organize, prioritize and display documents on the web, similar to a word processor like Microsoft Word.
+Web formatting: HTML makes it easy to organize, prioritize, and display documents on the web, similar to a word processor like Microsoft Word.

 On that note, some of today’s most popular HTML and CSS frameworks include: